kgryte/travis-ci-access-token/README.md

 <a name="retrieve-token"></a>
 #### retrieve( options, clbk )

-Retrieve an access token to [authenticate][travis-ci-authenticate] against Travis CI.
+Retrieves an access token to [authenticate][travis-ci-authenticate] against Travis CI.

 ``` javascript
 var opts = {